For thirty years I have asked one stubborn question: what conditions allow communities and places to imagine and govern their own futures?

 My recurring terrain is cities, watersheds, and the communities navigating between them.

-She is the founder of Point A Studio and co-leads Widening the Lens, a transnational systems sensing practice in collaboration with Glo Mayne Davó of Glou Studio (Mexico City).
+I co-lead Widening the Lens, a transnational systems-sensing practice in collaboration with Glo Mayne Davó of Glou Studio (Borderlands).

 Governance as the true center — consent, agency, and standing at every scale